sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 Fortran and compiler suites
 ###########################

 Sage installation also needs a Fortran compiler.
+It is determined automatically whether Sage's GCC package, or just its part containing Fortran compiler `gfortran` needs to be installed.
+This can be overwritten by running `./configure` with option `--without-system-gcc`.

-Officially we support gfortran from `GNU Compiler Collection (GCC) <https://gcc.gnu.org/>`_.
+Officially we support
+gfortran from `GNU Compiler Collection (GCC) <https://gcc.gnu.org/>`_.
 If C and C++ compilers also come from there (i.e., gcc and g++), their versions should match.